• Skip to main content

 • Bring the egg yolk and butter come to room temperature.
 Preheat the toaster oven to 350°.
 Line your baking pan with foil and coat with cooking spray.

-• In a small mixing bowl add the peanut butter, egg yolk, soft butter, brown sugar, and 2 tablespoons of the granulated sugars.
+• In a small mixing bowl add the peanut butter, egg yolk, soft butter, brown sugar, vanilla, and 2 tablespoons of the granulated sugars.
 Using a hand mixer, mix on medium until creamy and smooth.
 Mix for 1 minute.

 • Add the dry ingredients - flour, baking powder, & baking soda, to the creamed mixture.
 Mix again on medium speed for 1 minute.